 Here's another reason to make your trip to Baker a weekend getaway.
 Winter is the best time for catching indoor exhibits and entertainment, and one of the Bellingham area’s best qualities is its kid-size accessibility.
 Most visitors know about the cute, historic Fairhaven neighborhood of Bellingham, but here are a few activities you may not know about.

-In Lynden, a historically Dutch town 30 minutes north of Bellingham near the border, Lynden Pioneer Museum brings history to life.
+In Lynden, a historically Dutch town 30 minutes north of Bellingham near the Canadian border, the Lynden Pioneer Museum brings history to life.
 The exhibits include life-size replicas of Victorian downtown Lynden — café, bank, hotel, train depot — along with agricultural exhibits, antique cars and buggies, and a model milk cow.
-Kids love this place (open Monday–Saturday, admission $4–$7; ages 6 and under free).
+Kids love this place (open Monday–Saturday).

 The unique all-ages discovery museum, Mindport Exhibits, in downtown Bellingham, blends hands-on science and art under a soaring ceiling.
 It’s been compared to the Oregon Museum of Science and Industry, but is manageably tiny by comparison, with its own flavor.
 Explore quirky hand-made displays like Magnetic Molasses, Swirl, and Backwards Speech.
-Admission is only $2 (open Wednesday–Sunday).
+It's open Wednesday–Sunday.

 For kids of elementary age and older, the Spark Museum of Electrical Invention exhibits scientific achievement through the ages with original inventions by Edison, Tesla and Morse.
 It’s pretty amazing what’s packed in here, including a gallery of antique radios and a place to play with static electricity.
 On weekends, the MegaZapper Electrical Show sends out 4,000 volts of purple lightning.
-Fair warning, it’s loud; noise-sensitive kids will want to skip it (open Wednesday–Sunday, admission is $5–$8).
+Fair warning, it’s loud; noise-sensitive kids will want to skip it.
+It's open Wednesday–Sunday.

 A short walk away, Henderson Books is worth a visit for book-loving families.
 Bellingham’s mini-version of Powell’s Books boasts floor-to-ceiling shelves, inviting lingering for all ages.